 - Personalized outpatient care plan to follow after discharge

-Day Hospital staff will also make any needed referrals for colic, as well as more intensive levels of psychological care for the mother.
-Some women will need individual appointments with a perinatal psychiatrist, therapist, or lactation consultant.
-These can be scheduled before or after the Day Hospital hours.
+Day Hospital staff will also make any needed referrals for colic, lactation consultation or nutritional counseling, as well as more intensive levels of psychological care for the mother.